 Another common filtering method selects rows based on whether the spatial position associated with each row is located within a given 2-dimensional region.
-The syntax for this high-level filter is regfilter("regfilename" [, Xexpr, Yexpr [, "wcs cols"]])

-where each "[]" demarks optional parameters.
+The syntax for this high-level filter is where each "[]" demarks optional parameters.
 The region file name is required and must be enclosed in quotes.
 The remaining parameters are optional.
-The region file is an ASCII text file which contains a list of one or more geometric shapes (circle, ellipse, box, etc.) which defines a region on the celestial sphere or an area within a particular 2D image.
+There are 2 supported formats for the region file: ASCII file or FITS binary table.
+The region file contains a list of one or more geometric shapes (circle, ellipse, box, etc.) which defines a region on the celestial sphere or an area within a particular 2D image.
 The region file is typically generated using an image display program such as fv/POW (distribute by the HEASARC), or ds9 (distributed by the Smithsonian Astrophysical Observatory).
 Users should refer to the documentation provided with these programs for more details on the syntax used in the region files.
+The FITS region file format is defined in a document available from the FITS Support Office at http://fits.gsfc.nasa.gov/registry/region.html